AY2526S1-CS2113-W14-1/tp/docs/DeveloperGuide.md

 ## Instructions for Manual Testing (storage)

-This appendix provides a short path a tester can follow to verify the storage feature (startup load and save-on-command).
+This section provides a short path a tester can follow to verify the storage feature (startup load and save-on-command).

 1. Start with a fresh/known state:
 	- If you already have a `data/athletes_export.txt` file, back it up or delete it to observe creation from scratch.